GameTopic/ForumCubeSteamIntegeration/README.md

 - Support XenForo 2.1 or Newer

 Planned featured(s):
-- Sycn Steam Avatar and Steam Cover
+- Sync Steam Avatar and Steam Cover
 - Redeem steam game using redeem code
 - Display steam game library in your account
 - Option to disable Steam tabs privacy
 - Support [OzzModz] Default Profile Tab
-- Support [TH] Install and Upgrade

 Note(s): This is first beta of this addon so more feature will be added soon